 Reviews by Digital Camera-HQ Users

-In September 2012, Sony announced the release of its latest camera, the Cybershot DSC-RX1.
-According to Sony, this is the first full-frame compact digital camera available.
+Sony announced the release of its latest camera, the Cybershot DSC-RX1, in September 2012.
+This is the world's first full-frame compact digital camera, according to Sony.
 A 24.3 megapixel full-frame sensor attached to a capable 35mm f2 lens makes this camera very desirable.
-This pocketable combination produces professional-quality photos in a package that's relatively small.
+Being able to produce professional quality photos in a small package that can fit in your pocket ensure the popularity of this camera.